Funeral Director Profile

 In 1980 I graduated grade 12 and my family then moved to Penticton, BC where we started our employment with Penticton Funeral Chapel, 501 Winnipeg St., Penticton, BC.
 My job description included transferring of bodies to and from hospitals, senior facilities and other funeral homes, assisting in all autopsy’s at Penticton Regional Hospital, cutting grass, washing cars, cremations and assisting on funerals.
 Because this was a family funeral home, there was no opportunity for advancement with the company so I decided to move to Vancouver in 1986.

 In 1989 I was then offered a position with First Memorial Funeral Services, Kingsway St., Vancouver, which was owned by Service Corporation International (S.C.I.)
 In my position as the service coordinator, I was responsible for 15 staff, coordinating all funeral arrangements, embalming and service times.
-S.C.I. transferred me to Forest Lawn Funeral Services, Burnaby, BC which was the company’s “flagship” of funeral homes where I improved my service levels.
+S.C.I. transferred me to Forest Lawn Funeral Services, Burnaby, BC which was the company’s “flagship” of funeral homes where I improved my service levels and meet with all situations.
 I also became involved with pre-arrangements and pre-payment of funerals.

-In 1994 I was offered a position of funeral director/arranger with Personal Alternative Funeral Services in Aldergrove, BC,.
-I then moved to Salmon Arm, BC in May of 1999 where I was the General Manager of what was then called “Select Funeral Services & Crematorium Ltd.”
+In 1994 I was offered a position with Personal Alternative Funeral Services, Aldergrove, BC,.
+I worked for Personal Alternative as a funeral director/arranger until I moved to Salmon Arm, BC in May of 1999 where I developed and was the General Manager of what was “Select Funeral Services & Crematorium Ltd.”

 In June 2001, my wife Tammy & I purchased Select Funeral Services & Crematorium and now operate as President and Secretary of Fischer’s Funeral Services & Crematorium.
 We are family owned and Canadian independent funeral home with a long term commitment to Salmon Arm and the surrounding areas.